DenialAdams/libstx/README.md

 int
 main(int argc, char **argv)
 {
-	stx sp; // Doesn't have to be initialized if using stxalloc. stxdup_str(&sp, "hello world");
+	stx sp; // Doesn't have to be initialized if using stxdup. stxdup_str(&sp, "hello world");

 	// Create a reference to the memory of "sp"